What’s the Deal with Omega-3s?

 EPA & DHA sources:

-• Cold water fatty fish (tuna, salmon, sardines, herring, mackerel) *Fish can be canned, tinned, or fresh
+• Cold water fatty fish (tuna, salmon, sardines, herring, mackerel) *Fish can be canned, tinned, or fresh.

-Do I Need a Supplement?
+Do I Need an Omega-3 Supplement?

 According to the NIH, there is stronger evidence suggesting that food sources of omega-3 fatty acids are more bioavailable for the body, in addition to having important vitamins and minerals for other body functions.
 Supplementation can still be a beneficial way of meeting omega-3 needs, especially if consuming fish and seafood is difficult.
 Individuals should be consuming sources of omega-3s regularly, and seafood consumption and supplementation are both reliable ways of doing so.
 Systematic reviews have shown that omega-3 supplementation lowered the risk for experiencing cardiac-related events, such as heart attacks.
 Additionally, omega-3s are beneficial for lowering the risk of stroke and aiding in neurological health by slowing cognitive decline.
 Omega-3 supplements containing EPA and DHA come in the form of fish oil, and include krill oil and fish liver oil.
 Some are additionally fortified with vitamins A and D.